 Last Saturday was an exciting day for me.
-It was my birthday.
-I worked until eight o'clock as usual.
+It was my birthday. worked until eight o'clock as usual.
 As I (walk) to the bus stop, I (look) for my younger brother.
 But that day he wasn't there.
-I strange, but I (arrive) at my house, I (notice) all the lights were turned off.
+I (think) it was strange, but I (imagine) he was out.
+When I (arrive) at my house, I (notice) all the lights were turned off.
 While I (look for) my front door keys, I (hear) a noise and suddenly all the lights came on.
 All my family members were in my house.
 When I opened the door, they all yelled, "Surprise!"
 It was a surprise celebration for me, and I never suspected a thing!